 Cassatt may suffer from a modern feminist bias against highly domestic scenes with women and children, as if Cassatt agreed that this was the only proper sphere for women.
 In fact, Cassatt was a highly ambitious artist who never married and who was responsible for earning her own living.
 Cassatt’s tough-love-count-every-penny father demanded that she pay for her own studios and art supplies from the sale of her work.
 She did.

-Cassatt was not highly social, and unlike the male Impressionists, she could not properly hang out at the cafés and nightclubs of Montmartre.
+Unlike the male Impressionists, Cassatt could not properly hang out at the cafés and nightclubs of Montmartre.
 However, she did enjoy going to the opera about four times a week in the company of close friends and family.
 Here she would be able to sketch out a fascinating series of paintings.

 While the painting of Cassatt’s sister Lydia in the evening dress might be more traditionally pretty, it is her pose in a black dress at a matinée that is more interesting, and seems to have the more to say.
 In fact, if you have a couple extra minutes, you should really listen to this “Smart Art History” video about Cassat, the Paris Opera and the painting below.